Installation

 Run the following command in your terminal to start the build process:

-Terminal window npm run start
+Terminal window pnpm run start

 This command will compile your TypeScript views and automatically generate the necessary .js